jonjack/playground/docs/actions.md

     override def executionContext = ActionBuilder.this.executionContext
   })

+// When the Action gets invoked, it's the above `apply` method will be invoked, which calls `invokeBlock`
+// Now we are back in the companion object which defined `invokeBlock` object Action extends ActionBuilder[Request] {
+  def 'invokeBlock[A]'(request: Request[A], block: (Request[A]) => Future[Result]) = block(request)
+}
 ```

+> I never finished the above off since I got so pissed off trying to trace the request through all the classes and methods of the `Action` class so I gave up.
+How Actions are constructed and invoked seems very convoluted, but it' probably my lack of understanding that makes it seem this way.

+#### What I took from this pointless exercise was that I should just get a high level understanding of Actions and leave it there.
+Maybe it will become clearer later when my Scala gets better! ;)

+## Which thread pool should Actions run in?

+I think that running everything in the default execution context \(think thread pool\) ie. Actions and all other code, will mean that no matter how well you have carefully coded your actions to be non-blocking, if you do have blocking calls somewhere then your Actions will also be potentially compromised as all threads \(those executing blocking and non-blocking code alike\) will all be competing for the same set of cores anyway.
+So I believe the strategy of ensuring Actions only contain non-blocking operations is only effective if you have also taken steps to have blocking code run within a different execution context \(ie. a different thread pool\).

+Play is designed to be asynchronous and non-blocking everywhere ....

+* need to refresh on _asynchronous_ and
+* need to refresh on _non-blocking_

+Play APIs \(eg. WS\) are non-blocking in that they do not cause threads to block on a core \(context switched\).
+If you have to talk to a DB which is going to block \(eg. JDBC\) then you have to do this somewhere.
+I think the advice that Actions should never call any blocking code is not because it will cause the Action to delay in returning \(since all Actions are wrapped in a Future they will always be pushed somewhere else to complete asynchronously\) but I think it is assumed that to keep your app responsive you are doing any blocking work in code running in a different thread pool somewhere.
+As I said above, if you are doing things that may block, and using a single thread pool, then I guess you may as well block from an Action since some thread is going to block somewhere and if you do start to bump up against the number of cores available to that single pool then having ensured your controllers are non-blocking will not save your app from potentially becoming unresponsive - having controllers that are lightning fast doesn't help if there are no spare threads to run them on \(even if they do return quickly\).

+If you do blocking work in another thread pool from that servicing your controllers, then even though clients may be waiting for those blocking calls to complete \(from the requests that were passed over to the other pool to complete\), your controllers will be able to keep servicing their requests very quickly which means that new clients will still be able to make requests to your application which means it remains responsive.
+Even though some clients will be kept hanging around waiting for responses, your application will appear to other clients as being responsive because controllers will still be able to take their requests.

+#### Non blocking APIs

+It is useful to keep in mind that if you are talking to a blocking DB \(for example\), and your application is running a lot of transactions that causes the DB to queue up requests - eg. lots of heavy reads - then it may not help to use a non-blocking API in any case ie. clients are not necessarily going to get their responses any quicker using a non-blocking API if the DB is already over-loaded - since it will be the DB itself, not the threads executing on that will be the bottleneck.

 ## Articles

 [All Actions are asynchronous by default](https://groups.google.com/d/msg/play-framework-dev/30MqnKDp0Fs/25PU-Y0RhGoJ) - very good blog post by James Roper on how Actions work behind the scenes.
 Very insightful, especially if you are unsure of the difference between `Action.apply` and `Action.async`.
 He also talks \(in the same thread\) about [blocking actions and execution contexts](https://groups.google.com/d/msg/play-framework-dev/30MqnKDp0Fs/Hz5mKs4NVpIJ) and how wrapping some blocking I/O code in a `Future` does not magically make the I/O asynchronous and therefore the action will be synchronous.
 The performance implications require an understanding of how you can have blocking code run in a different thread pool.